rtmcg/p3dl.github.io/documentation/prusa_training/prusa_manual.md

 ## Removing print job

 1. Once the print job has finished, you can lift off the metal print bed with the piece.
-    * It is attached by magnets, don't be afraid to pull it off.
+    * It is attached by magnets, don't be afraid to pull it off (the top sheet on the print bed).

 2. You may need to move the nozzle or stage to better access it, do so by using the mover controls in Repetier.